 Karen’s Shows is a casual show series in honor of Karen Kershaw, who held shows for those learning about shows and those who wanted to just show their horse.
-Karen retired last year but will be judging two of our shows this year!

 What is a casual show?
 A show where all breeds are appreciated and welcomed.
 A show for the beginner to learn from the more experienced.
 A show for the more experienced to show with less stress.
 A show where you don’t have to worry about wearing last year’s outfit or if you forgot your gloves or pin.
 A show where the more experienced are not too good to help the beginner.
 A show where a beginner can ask a question and learn more.

 Our judges have experience with more than one breed, have no breed prejudice, and are professional instructors and trainers.

 The show is usually over between 3 and 4 so we have added the new Speed Divisions and games classes at the end.

 - Karen’s Shows Class List – CESHS Rated Classes at shows on 4/16, 6/4, 9/17

 - 2016 Show Dates 4/16, 5/7, 6/4, 9/17, 10/8, 11/12

 - Cost: $8 per class or $48 all day, unlimited classes for one horse/rider combo ($25 for second horse with same rider or same horse with new rider) Food will be available at show.
 Food is provided by Happy Horses 4-H Club as a fundraiser for them.
 Please support them!